Home » Our programs » AMIR

 Facilitate discussions among stakeholders to design and disseminate effective inclusion practices through transnational cooperation.

-Implement and evaluate a local inclusion strategy to enhance migrant inclusion
+Implement and evaluate a local inclusion strategy to enhance migrant inclusion.

 Develop and test a Peer Mentoring Programme for young TCNs.

-Create a Training Package for local authorities and service providers in housing, labor market, and financial inclusion, improving their capacity to support long-term TCN inclusion
+Create a Training Package for local authorities and service providers in housing, labor market, and financial inclusion, improving their capacity to support long-term TCN inclusion.

-Implement an awareness-raising campaign in partnership with public and private entities to highlight the benefits of TCN inclusion and the positive impacts of immigration
+Implement an awareness-raising campaign in partnership with public and private entities to highlight the benefits of TCN inclusion and the positive impacts of immigration.

-Develop EU recommendations to address unmet needs of TCNs, service providers, and public authorities
+Develop EU recommendations to address unmet needs of TCNs, service providers, and public authorities.

 Main activities

-Organize 24 public awareness events
+- 24 events: Organize 24 public awareness events.

 Expected impact

-Local Authorities, Policymakers, and Service Providers gain new knowledge and become more actively involved in TCN inclusion, recognizing its benefits for their communities
+Local Authorities, Policymakers, and Service Providers gain new knowledge and become more actively involved in TCN inclusion, recognizing its benefits for their communities.

-Increased confidence in accessing services, improving the overall inclusion experience among TCNs
+Increased confidence in accessing services, improving the overall inclusion experience among TCNs.

 Enhanced awareness about the benefits of TCN inclusion among the general public

-Better detection and response to inclusion challenges in Civil Society Organizations (CSOs) and Authorities
+Better detection and response to inclusion challenges in Civil Society Organizations (CSOs) and Authorities.

-Sustained and improved inclusion of TCNs across all involved European countries
+Sustained and improved inclusion of TCNs across all involved European countries.

-Reach 50,000 people through events, newsletters, social media, and other campaign channels
+Reach 50,000 people through events, newsletters, social media, and other campaign channels.

 AMIR